sentrysoftware/opentelemetry-collector-contrib/extension/subprocess/README.md

 The executable path is required:

 - `executable_path`: The path of the command to run.
-If `executable_path` is relative, then it is evaluated relative to the working directory.
+If `executable_path` is relative then it is evaluated relative to the working directory.

 The following settings can be optionally configured:

 - `args`: The command line arguments to use.
 - `working_directory`: Defines the working directory of the command.
 If it is not configured, the `subprocess` extension runs the command in the calling process's current directory.
+- `restart_delay`: Time to wait before restarting the sub process after a failure.
+Default: 10s
+- `retries`: Number of restarts due to failures.
+Default: -1 (Always retry restarts)

 ## Example Config